The Four P’s of Marketing: What They Are and How to Apply Them

 Expand your strategy with three additional Ps

 The Four Ps are a solid foundation—they provide the essentials for any thorough marketing strategy.
 But as business and marketing models have become more sophisticated and migrated online, creative marketers have evolved the Four Ps concept.
-Many now recommend considering Seven Ps: Product, Price, Place, Promotion, People, Process, and Physical evidence.
+Many now recommend considering the Seven Ps: Product, Price, Place, Promotion, People, Process, and Physical evidence.

 Process considers how reliable and efficient your product delivery systems are, and how they can be leveraged as part of your marketing strategy.
 Are any internal processes hindering your ability to get your product to customers in a convenient, consistent way?
 And what elements of your process can be highlighted?
 (Are you committed to sustainability?
 Do you follow, or maybe improve upon, your industry’s best practices?)